Alejandro-houlu/PastPort/data/king_cobra/king_cobra_si.md

 Genus and Species: Ophiophagus hannah
 ## Animal News

-July 18, 2025
+August 22, 2025
-### Happy National Zookeeper Week 2025
+### #DCPandas: Preparing for Pseudopregnancy
-We're recognizing some of the dedicated professionals who go above and beyond for the animals in our care!
+Our giant pandas didn’t breed this year, but changes in Qing Bao’s behavior and hormones indicate she’s going through pseudopregnancy.
+Learn more in our panda team update!

-July 15, 2025
+August 20, 2025
-### Behind the Scenes: A Przewalski’s Horse With a History of 'Over-Aunting'
+### Meet Our Roly-Poly and Prickly Lesser Tenrec Babies
-Helping care for the youngest herd member is common in many species, but elderly Przewalski's horse Emma has a habit of taking it to the extreme.
+They’re roly-poly, prickly and precious: meet our lesser tenrec babies!
+Get to know our growing tenrec family in this Q+A.

-July 15, 2025
+August 15, 2025
-### Checking In on the Foals: New Arrivals at the Smithsonian Conservation Biology Institute
+### Trio of Rare Maned Wolf Pups Are Thriving at the Smithsonian Zoo’s Conservation Campus
-Behind the scenes, our team welcomed four babies from three at-risk species: Hartmann’s mountain zebra, Przewalski’s horse, and Persian onager.
+Behind the scenes, our South American canid puppies are growing fast.
+Get a glimpse into their daily lives in this update from the SCBI keeper team.
 More News
 0) ? window.innerWidth : screen.width; if (width >= 1024) { expanded = true } else { expanded = false }">
 ### Contact Us